Stuyk/ultra-cpp-extension/README.md

 # Ultra.io Smart Contract Toolkit

 Build smart contracts, and get rid of those annoying squigglies while working with smart contracts on EOS based chains.
+This is your all in one toolkit to do everything EOS in the blink of an eye.

 ## Features